Firdous2307/personal-finance-tracker/README.md

 Now, the **main.py** should handle the user's choices for setting a budget or viewing budgets.

+## Alerting
+Now, let us work on the alert system to combat overspending

  ## Thinking

  - A budget system??
 Users should be able to set financial goals and monitor their spending.